earezza/Kijiji-Rentals-Scraper/README.md

 # Kijiji-Rentals-Scraper

-> python kijiji_rentals_scraper.py -f ads.csv

-Collects all kijiji rentals ads and saves them to file.
+Collect all kijiji rentals ads and saves them to file.
+The "-c" parameter should be the URL extension for the desired city when searching Kijiji.
-Subsequent runs using the same input file will append new listings and remove duplicates.
+Subsequent runs using the same input file will append new listings and remove duplicates:

+> python kijiji_rentals_scraper.py -f ads.csv -c h-ottawa/1700185

+Process raw info:

-> python kijiji_rentals_process.py -r ads.csv
+> python kijiji_rentals_process.py -r ads.csv -o ads_processed.csv

-Cleans collected ads to be used for analyzing.
+Clean processed data and anonymize to be used for analyzing:

+> python kijiji_rentals_clean.py -i ads_processed.csv -o ads_cleaned.csv